 - Infuse them (check to make sure they are safe to infuse before doing that)

-**Many of these oils can burn if you apply them directly to the skin (also they’re just to potent, so save your money and dilute them).
+**Many of these oils can burn if you apply them directly to the skin (also they’re just to potent, so the best option is to save your money and dilute them).

 I don’t know that I’d put muscle oils in a bath — just because you REALLY don’t want them on mucus membranes.

-Personally, I’d do a bath with epsom salts and then put the oils on after I got out. 🙂
+Personally, I’d do a hot bath with epsom salts and then put the blend of essential oils on after I got out. 🙂

 Essential Oils for Muscle Pain after Workouts